Cirkit Designer Logo

 Pin Configuration and Descriptions

-The 18650 Battery Shield V8 includes several pins for interfacing with external circuits.
-The table below describes each pin:
+The 18650 Battery Shield V8 includes several pins and connectors for easy integration into projects.
+The table below describes each pin and connector:

-5V Provides a regulated 5V output for powering external devices
+USB-A Port Provides a 5V output for powering external devices.

 Usage Instructions

-1. Insert the Battery: Place a single 18650 lithium-ion battery into the shield, ensuring correct polarity.
+1. Insert the Battery: Place a single 18650 lithium-ion battery into the holder, ensuring correct polarity (BAT+ and BAT-).

 Important Considerations and Best Practices

-• Load Current: Ensure the connected load does not exceed the maximum output current of 1A to prevent damage to the shield.
+• Current Limitations: Do not exceed the maximum output current of 1A to prevent damage to the shield or connected devices.

-The 18650 Battery Shield V8 can be used to power an Arduino UNO.
-Below is an example of how to connect and use the shield:
+The 18650 Battery Shield V8 can be used to power an Arduino UNO via its USB-A port.
+Below is an example of connecting the shield to an Arduino UNO and running a simple LED blink program:

 void setup() {